 To inquire or book special events (birthdays, baby showers, weddings, corporate), please click here.

 Our Menu is based purely on the hand-crafted dim sum made of local ingredients that are cooked when ordered.

-Chef Hoi Chan joined Sally Chan of Iron Teapot Dim Sum in Culver City to set up and assist with establishing the restaurant.
-Sally Chan has gathered a team of master dim sum chefs and cooks to craft elevated versions of classic dim sum that are made with premium ingredients such as abalone, squid ink, truffle oil, and fish roe.
-In addition to Chef Hoi Chan's advising, the elevated dim sum is crafted by Chef Sun that has over 25 years of dim sum chef experience, with awards from Guang Zhou.
+Iron Teapot Dim Sum in Culver City was set up by owner Sally Chan and Chef Hoi Chan to be an elevated traditional Dim Sum restaurant that serves Dim Sum all day.
+Since last year, Sally has gathered a team of master dim sum chefs and cooks to craft elevated versions of classic dim sum that are made with premium ingredients such as abalone, squid ink, truffle oil, and fish roe.
+In addition to Chef Hoi Chan's advising, the elevated dim sum is crafted by Chef Sun and his team, that has over 25 years of dim sum chef experience, with awards from Guang Zhou.

 In addition, because Sally Chan was once a vegan (but is now a full meat lover), she knows the need for vegan versions of Dim Sum.
 Thus, she wanted to utilize the team of experienced Dim Sum craftsmen to develop a larger selection of vegan options to the dim sum menu.
 Iron Teapot is aiming to make authentic Dim Sum hip and accessible to the West side of Los Angeles.
 Freshly steamed Dim Sum can be enjoyed for breakfast, brunch, lunch, and dinner with premium tea, wine, craft beer, sake, quirky cocktails, and whiskey all day on Venice Blvd in West-coast atmosphere.